 Key Takeaways

-- MintMCP deploys STDIO-based MCP servers to production in minutes with automatic OAuth wrapping, compared to weeks of onboarding for some alternatives
+- MintMCP deploys STDIO-based and hosted MCP servers to production in minutes with OAuth brokering, compared to longer onboarding cycles for some hybrid or self-hosted alternatives

 Understanding MCP Gateways and Enterprise AI Infrastructure